Exact and Approximate Counting of Database Repairs: Approximate Counting

 Intuitively, for each clause $C_i$ of $\varphi$, the database $D^k_T$ stores $k$ copies $C^1_i,\ldots,C^k_i$ of $C_i$.
 Each copy is stored via 6 tuples, where, for each literal of $C_i$, its variable is stored twice, specifying one of two possibles values it can get assigned (i.e., $0$ or $1$).
 Moreover, the actual truth value that the literal has w.r.t.\ to the particular value given to its variable is also stored, together with the clause copy.
 This same literal value is replicated under the attribute \text{\rm LValue}; its purpose is explained below.
 The set of 6 tuples in $D^k_T$ mentioning a particular copy $C^j_i$ of a clause $C_i$ is called a \emph{$C^j_i$-gadget}.

 Regarding $D^k_C$, it stores one tuple for each copy $C^j_i$ of a clause $C_i$.
-The goal of each tuple in $D^k_C$ containing $C^j_i$ is to cause a conflict whenever a truth assignment of $\varphi$ "chooses" to assign $1$ to at least one literal of the $C^j_i$-gadget.
-Thanks to this, the number of repairs of $\mathsf{db}_k(\varphi)$ w.r.t.~$\dep$ is proportional to the number of clauses satisfied by the truth assignment, and the growing factor is controlled by $k$.
+Each tuple in $D^k_C$ containing $C^j_i$ causes a conflict when a truth assignment of $\varphi$ ``chooses'' to assign $1$ to at least one literal of the $C^j_i$-gadget.
+Due to this, the number of repairs of $\mathsf{db}_k(\varphi)$ w.r.t.~$\dep$ is proportional to the number of clauses satisfied by the truth assignment, and the growing factor is controlled by $k$.